Fan invades pitch at Mallorca match without spectators

 It is unclear if the young man, who was wearing an Argentina soccer shirt, the national team led by Lionel Messi, approached other players before he was escorted off by security.

 Second-half play quickly resumed at San Moix Stadium.
+Barcelona won 4-0.

-Spectators are barred from the matches in line with health measures to reduce the risks of transmitting possible infections of the COVID-19 virus.
+Spectators are barred from the matches in line with health measures to reduce the risks of transmitting the COVID-19 virus.

 La Liga restarted on Thursday after a three-month hiatus.